GuruCharan94/gurucharan94.github.io/_posts/2019-11-23-azure-devops-annotations-for-grafana.md

 {% include figure image_path="/assets/images/grafana-azure-devops/grafana-annotation-1.png" alt="Adding Grafana Service Hooks on Azure Devops - Step 1" caption="Adding Grafana Service Hooks on Azure Devops - Step 1" %}

 _If the Grafana option does not show up, try refreshing a couple of times.
-The new UI for Service Hooks has some bugs._
+The new UI for Service Hooks has some bugs._ For example, take a look at the screenshot below where Grafana is not listed.

 {% include figure image_path="/assets/images/grafana-azure-devops/grafana-404.png" alt="Grafana option missing on Azure Devops" caption="Grafana Option missing on Azure Devops" %}